 Arts next door, and the rest of the city a streetcar away

-The 21c Cincinnati sits in the heart of downtown on Sixth and Walnut streets.
+The 21c Museum Hotel in Cincinnati sits in the heart of downtown on Sixth and Walnut streets.
 Though most of Cincy’s attractions aren’t right nearby, the Connector street car has a stop a half a block away that allows you to access the city easily.
 If the weather’s nice and you’re up for a walk, nothing is so far that you’ll wish you’d taken an Uber.

 The Aronoff Center is right across the street, so if you’re in town for live theater or ballet, you can literally look out your window and walk over when you see the show is starting.
 Turn right out the 21c’s front door, and you’re at the Contemporary Arts Center, a Zaha Hadid-designed multistory modern art museum.
 Its collection changes every four to six months, so you’ll never have the same experience twice.
 Walk three blocks down Walnut Street and you’re smack between the Reds’ and Bengals’ stadiums as well as the row of sports bars and restaurants that run between them in the city’s “open refreshment” district.

 To see the city’s best, most unique and quintessential experiences see our Best Things to Do in Cincinnati guide.

 Also near the 21c Museum Hotel in Cincinnati:

 - The largest collection of Italianate buildings in the world are 15 minutes away by streetcar in Over the Rhine.
 The onetime German immigrant enclave is now a colorful collection of bars and restaurants in colorful, restored structures..

 - Eat around the world at Findlay Market.
 The oldest continually operating farmers market in America has all sorts of fresh food surrounded by international restaurants and food stalls.